Jewish Sites in Paris

 Then you have the Saint Louis Island : It is famous for its ice creams and great walks, spots for pictures …

-Aerial View of Paris Islands next to le Marais and the Jewish Paris area
+Aerial View of Paris Islands next to le Marais and the Jewish Paris area:

-This is due to its history : Le Marais was indeed a swamp where the Jews took refuge during the middle ages.
-In the 18th century, they used the private mansions building (built for the aristocracy) to divide them into small apartments.
+This is due to its history : Le Marais was indeed a swamp, where the Jews took refuge during the middle ages.

-Nowadays these apartments in le Marais are the one of the most expensive, rare and unavailable real estates in the World !
+Nowadays these apartments in le Marais are the one of the most expensive, most rare and unavailable real estates in the World !

 Le Marais is one of the safest places in Europe.

-You will find in Rue des Rosiers many jewish shops and kosher restaurants.
+You will find in Rue des Rosiers many Jewish shops and kosher restaurants.

 There are also many small and big synagogues.